phpearth/docs/security/uploading.md

-# How to Securely Upload Files With PHP?
+# How to securely upload files with PHP?

 Uploading files in PHP is achieved with [move_uploaded_file()](http://php.net/manual/en/function.move-uploaded-file.php)